25prabhu10/notes/docs/Languages/JavaScript/React/React.md

   // This runs on mount *and also* if either a or b have changed since the last render }, [a, b]);
 ```

+Dependencies array dose value comparison, but for object and functions it performs reference comparison

 Tips: